You have turned-in this assignment. You can review the lesson and see your previous answers.

 Well done if you've got false.

-And why is that?
-Redesign for the circular economy goes beyond recyclability, including: designing for repair and maintenance, using modular or standardised parts, reducing material use, or using sustainable materials, and making products durable.
+Redesign for the circular economy goes beyond recyclability, including designing for repair and maintenance, using modular or standardized parts, reducing material use, or using sustainable materials, and making products durable.

-Since October, 2020, single use polymer straws have been banned as part of the government's efforts to reduce polymer pollution and protect the environment.
+Since October 2020, single-use polymer straws have been banned as part of the government's efforts to reduce polymer pollution and protect the environment.

 Can you think what the redesign was?
-Have a think.

 Come back to me when you've got an answer.